siddhartha-up80/Surveyinator/README.md

-# A simple inator which can be used to do multiple things
+# A simple survey form to survey the customers in a shop